Bill Callahan (American football coach): Nebraska Cornhuskers

-On November 24, 2007, a day after a 65–51 loss to rival Colorado, Callahan arrived at the team's practice facility at 6:30 a.m.
+On November 24, 2007, the day after a 65–51 loss to rival Colorado, Callahan arrived at the team's practice facility at 6:30 a.m.
 He met briefly with Osborne and was fired.
-As he left the complex, he waved to reporters gathered outside.
+While leaving the complex, he waved to reporters gathered outside.
 Osborne announced during a press conference held at the school that despite Callahan's ouster, he would still earn $3.1 million as part of his buyout.

 While Nebraska's defense struggled during Callahan's tenure, numerous offensive school records were set (some of which could be attributed to the dramatic change in offensive philosophy) and quarterback Zac Taylor was named Big 12 Offensive Player of the Year for 2006.
 Callahan's tenure as Nebraska's head coach was primarily defined by an emphasis on recruiting (something many Nebraska fans felt was lacking during the previous coach's tenure).
 For example, with the assistance of his recruiting coordinator John Blake, Nebraska recruited defensive tackle Ndamukong Suh (2009 AP Player of the Year, Nagurski Trophy winner, Heisman Trophy finalist, etc.) although Suh later stated that he would "probably be at Oregon State right now" had Callahan not been fired.
 Callahan's 2005 recruiting class was rated as top-five by Rivals and ESPN analyst Tom Lemming said they were "No. 1, without a doubt.".

-Despite a 27–22 record, Callahan's tenure is considered to be a failure.
+Callahan had a 27–22 record at Nebraska.
 He led the Cornhuskers to two losing seasons in four years.
 Callahan also finished ranked in a major poll only once in four years after the Huskers had only finished unranked once since 1962.
 Streaks such as 35 straight years in a bowl game and decades of consecutive wins against Kansas were lost in his four-year tenure.
 Callahan was 3–10 against teams ranked in the Top 25, 27–2 in games in which he led at halftime, 0–17 in games in which he trailed at halftime, 25–21 against Division I opponents, 15–18 against the Big 12, and coached the program its only two losing seasons (out of 4 seasons at Nebraska) in 46 years.
 Sports Illustrated named Callahan as the worst coaching hire of the decade in college football.
 Exacerbating Cornhusker fans' consternation with Callahan's tenure at the university was his insistence that he had "done an excellent job in every area."